 The biscuits and butter will come together very easily.
 I stir with either a spatula or spoon till consistently mixed and then simply transfer into slice tray.

 The use of a flat based glass pressing the slice base ingredients into the tin is to flatten the layer to a consistent amount.

-- pour caramel onto biscuit base and OVEN BAKE (photo 12)
+- Pour the caramel onto biscuit base and oven bake (Photo 12)